-- Special requirements: If your business has any special requirements, such as water or power needs, ventilation, drainage, etc., provide the details in your operating plan, as well as what you've done to secure the necessary permissions, such as zoning approvals.
+- Special requirements: If your business has any special requirements, such as water or power needs, ventilation, drainage, etc., provide the details in your operating plan, as well as what you've done to secure the necessary permissions.

-- Materials: Tell where you're going to get the materials you need to produce your product or service and explain what terms you've negotiated with suppliers.
+- Materials: State where you're going to get the materials you need to produce your product or service and explain what terms you've negotiated with suppliers.

 - Production: Explain how long it takes to produce a unit and when you'll be able to start producing your product or service.
-Include factors that may affect the time frame of production and how you'll deal with potential problems such as rush orders.
+Include factors that may affect the time frame of production and describe how you'll deal with potential challenges such as rush orders.